-Name Description and conditions TCPIP_TCP_CLOSE or TCPIP_TCP_ABORT 19 TCPIP_TCP_FLUSH Not implemented.
+Name Description and conditions 19 TCPIP_TCP_FLUSH Not implemented.
 TCP data is always automatically flushed to the network 20 TCPIP_RAW_OPEN Opens socket in IP RAW mode.
 Ensure your application closes the socket when it is not needed any more to free it for other applications 21 TCPIP_RAW_CLOSE Closes the socket and frees it to the pool of the sockets available through TCP/IP UNAPI and BASIC network I/O 22 TCPIP_RAW_STATE Returns state information.
-If there will be one or more datagrams waiting in the RX buffer, will always return 1, thus application should obtain datagrams one by one 23 TCPIP_RAW_SEND Sends RAW IP datagram 24 TCPIP_RAW_RCV Gets one RAW IP datagram if there's one in the RX buffer 25 TCPIP_CONFIG_AUTOIP Not implemented.
-GR8NET is configured through the BASIC in DHCP 26 TCPIP_CONFIG_IP (NETDHCP) or fixed IP mode (NETFIX) 27 TCPIP_CONFIG_TTL Not implemented.
-Implementation uses default TTL of 128, and TOS of 0 28 TCPIP_CONFIG_PING Sets respective flag in networking chip to respond or not to the ICMP ping requests on the network 29 TCPIP_WAIT This routine does nothing
+If there will be one or more datagrams waiting in the RX buffer, will always return 1, thus application should obtain datagrams one by one 23 TCPIP_RAW_SEND Sends RAW IP datagram 24 TCPIP_RAW_RCV Gets one RAW IP datagram if there's one in the RX buffer 25 TCPIP_CONFIG_AUTOIP Configures GR8NET in DHCP or in fixed IP address mode.
+Bit 1 of input register C has no meaning: if bit 0 is set then all IP information is provided by the DHCP, if bit 0 is reset then all IP addresses are in fixed IP address mode.
+In case adapter was unable to configure in DHCP mode, it will fall back to fixed IP configuration 26 TCPIP_CONFIG_IP Manually configure an IP address 27 TCPIP_CONFIG_TTL Get/set the value of TTL and ToS for outgoing datagrams: default are TTL=128, ToS=0.
+Calling this routine will change these settings for user sockets 0-2, thus BASIC network file I/O will be affected.
+System socket 3 (used for e.gNETBLOAD) is unaffected and will always get default values of TTL and ToS 28 TCPIP_CONFIG_PING Sets respective flag in networking chip to respond or not to the ICMP ping requests on the network 29 TCPIP_WAIT This routine does nothing, and always returns ERR_OK